pan2013e/explainbench/README.md

     #                    ^^^^^^^^ Class defined in step 1
     QUESTION = ... # The question to ask the LLM SCHEMA = schema.MySchema # Class defined in step 1
-    CTX_AGENT_SPECIFIC = False # If the context in the prompts is different for agents
+    CTX_AGENT_SPECIFIC = False # If the context in the prompts is agent-specific

     @staticmethod
     def eval(pred: list[schema.MySchema], gt: dict): # Should return list[float]